Cord Cutting Guides, News, and Reviews

 Not every NFL preseason game makes it to TV, but the ones that do air on CBS, FOX, NBC, ESPN, or NFL Network.
-Let's look at some ways to get those broadcasts as a cord cutter.
+Let’s look at some ways to get those broadcasts as a cord-cutter.

-We need to track down a few key channels to watch NFL preseason games without paying for cable.
-So how can we do that?
+You’ll need to track down a few key channels to watch NFL preseason games without paying for cable.
+How can you do that?
 The best option is to use a live TV streaming service, or “skinny bundle.”

-Skinny bundles are out to beat cable at their own game, and they're doing a heck of a job of it.
-Skinny bundles take overstuffed cable packages and cut out the garbage, leaving a leaner bundle of great channels that sells for less and streams online.
+Skinny bundles are out to beat cable at its own game, and they’re doing a heck of a job of it.
+Skinny bundles trim the fat from overstuffed cable packages, leaving a leaner bundle of great channels that sells for less and streams online.

 Skinny bundles aren’t your only option, but they’ll dominate our list.
-Let's talk about some of the best skinny bundles for NFL fans in the preseason, then move on to alternative methods.
+Let’s talk about some of the best skinny bundles for NFL fans in the preseason, and then move on to alternative methods.

 Stream NFL preseason games for free with Hulu

 Hulu’s live TV streaming service includes access to lots of major networks and sports channels.
 Signing up for Hulu + Live TV lets you tune in to livestreams of CBS, FOX, NBC, and ESPN, which means you can watch as much preseason football as you can handle!

 Stream NFL preseason games with fuboTV

 Stream NFL preseason games with Sling TV

 Sling TV is Dish’s take on the live TV streaming service.
 This service’s a la carte pricing structure makes it easy to build the perfect bundle for less.
-Sling TV's channel options include ESPN and NFL Network.
-Sling TV doesn't have the four major broadcast networks, though, so you'll have to turn to an antenna for those.
+Sling TV’s channel options include ESPN and NFL Network, as well as FOX and NBC in a few markets.

-Google's live TV streaming service is a worthy competitor.
+Google’s live TV streaming service is a worthy competitor.
 Its channel lineup includes CBS, FOX, NBC, and ESPN.
 If you’d like more details, our YouTube TV review can provide them.